 The Ten Steps are endorsed and promoted by the major maternal and child health authorities in the United States, including:

 One of the tenets of the Baby-Friendly Hospital Initiative is that the marketing of breast-milk substitutes, including infant formula, discourages mothers from initiating and/or exclusively breastfeeding their infants.
-The International Code of Marketing of Breast-Milk Substitutes, adopted by the WHO in 1981, recommends restrictions on the marketing of breast-milk substitutes, infant feeding bottles, and teats.
-Hospitals and birthing centers wishing to attain Baby-Friendly designation must abide by the provisions of the International Code of Marketing of Breast-Milk Substitutes.
+The International Code of Marketing of Breast-Milk Substitutes, adopted by the WHO in 1981, calls for restrictions on the marketing of breast-milk substitutes, infant feeding bottles, and teats.
+Hospitals and birthing centers wishing to attain and retain Baby-Friendly designation must abide by the provisions of the International Code of Marketing of Breast-Milk Substitutes.

 Significant provisions of this code prevent hospitals and birthing centers from accepting free or low-cost infant formula, providing free samples of infant formula to families, or advertising breast-milk substitutes.
 Provisions of the International Code of Marketing of Breast-Milk Substitutes require: